vzlatsin/Helper/docs/roadmaps/roadmap.md

      - Enhance existing financial features based on needs.
    - **Time Management**:
      - Develop closed list, backlog management, and scheduling features.
+   - **Spec Book Compilation**:
+     - Develop a script to compile the roadmap, general specs, and detailed specs.

 2. **Testing and Feedback**:
    - Test both financial and time management features.
+   - Test the spec book compilation.
    - Gather feedback and refine accordingly.

 3. **Launch and Monitor**:
-   - Launch the updated app with both sets of features.
+   - Launch the updated app with all features.
    - Monitor usage and effectiveness in achieving long-term goals.